HotCakeX/Set-DynamicIPDoHServer/README.md

 ---

-🏴 Disclaimer: I'm not the developer of Serverless-dns, however, since it's a great product and I personally use it, I decided to share this module so that Windows users can easily use it.
+🏴 I'm not the developer of Serverless-dns, however, since it's a great product and I personally use it, I decided to share this module so that Windows users can easily use it.